Don't fly blind: see the highest-risk areas for airborne COVID-19 in the office

 Dojo uses data-driven methods to quantify risk

-The Back to Work platform contains tools developed to consider the complex dynamics of aerosol transmission within an office.
+The Return to Office platform contains tools developed to consider the complex dynamics of aerosol transmission within an office.
 The algorithms used to accurately identify airborne infection risk were created through a partnership with Dr. Jose L. Jimenez and a team of scientists from the University of Colorado.
 By analyzing how particles spread, you ensure that when you and your team re-enter the workplace, you’re doing so as safely as possible.

 Dojo analyzes the physicality of your office, the key drivers of air ventilation, and the safety protocols you’ve already put in place.
 With this picture in mind, our AI is then able to recommend the most effective solutions and protocols for each part of the workplace.